 Marketing has changed drastically in the last several decades – now, marketing empowers your customers to do research on their own, to understand your value before you even connect with them.

-In order to think smart about marketing, you need to be creative, willing to dig deep to get to the very essence of your brand, and you need to have a product that has value to someone, somewhere.
+In order to think smart about marketing and branding, you need to be creative, willing to dig deep to get to the very essence of your brand, and you need to have a product that has value to someone, somewhere.